⚠️ Educational use only. Results are estimates, not financial or tax advice. Full Disclaimer

 How Is Your Take-Home Pay Calculated?

 Your take-home pay — also called net pay — is the amount deposited into your bank account after your employer withholds taxes and other deductions from your gross paycheck.
-Understanding each deduction helps you plan your budget accurately and avoid surprises at tax time.
+For 2026, every American worker pays federal income tax (10%–37%), Social Security (6.2%), and Medicare (1.45%).
+State income tax varies from 0% in Texas and Florida to up to 13.3% in California.

-The 2025 federal standard deduction is $15,000 for single filers and $30,000 for married couples filing jointly.
-This deduction reduces your taxable income before any federal income tax is calculated.
+$16,100 for single filers and $32,200 for married filing jointly.
+This reduces your taxable income before any federal income tax is calculated — meaning your effective rate is always lower than your marginal rate.

 Frequently Asked Questions